vodquang96/django-anymail/docs/sending/anymail_additions.rst

         .. code-block:: python

-            # This will work with a requests-based backend:
+            # This will work with a requests-based backend,
+            # for an ESP whose send API provides a JSON response:
             message.anymail_status.esp_response.json()